AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 ## Goal of the Embedding Layers and the Attention
 ### Encoder's Embedding Layers
-In this case in particular the embedding layers will represent, in a high dimensional space, the distance map between the nodes.
-Two nodes that are close to each other will have similar representations.
-Nodes that are distant from each other will have very different representations.
+In this case the embedding layers in particular will represent, in a high dimensional space, the distance map between the nodes.
+Since we only consider the locations of the nodes as input, closer node will have similar representations.

 ### Pointer-Network Attention
-Given the encoder's and the decoder's input the attention will try to focus (by giving higher probability) on specific nodes that should be considered during the current decoding step.
+Given the encoder's and the decoder's input, the attention will try to focus (by giving higher probability) on specific nodes that should be considered during the current decoding step.

 # Knapsack Problem
-**Problem statement**: Given a set of items, each with a weight `x` and value `y`, and a backpack with a capacity `c` the goal is to take the items in a way that the profit is maximized.
+**Problem statement**: Given a set of items, each with a weight `x` and value `y`, and a backpack with a capacity `c` the goal is to pack the items in a way that the profit is maximized.

 **Claim**: Given a set of items, it is possible to select them (by pointing) in a ___specific___ order that represents the (near) optimal picking sequence.

 **Goal of Pointer-Network** Given a set of items and a backpack, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which the items will be selected and placed in the backpack.

-**Encoder Input** Represents the coordinates of the nodes
+**Encoder Input** A tuple of (`x`, `y/c`), where `y/c` is the relative weight of the item

 ```bash
 array([